HaifaGraphicsLab/Euclidian-uniform-tessellations/README.md

 This just demonstrates the strength and generality of the implentation

-Additionaly, I optimized the renderimg code in a few places (for example previously I have done 2 calucaulations for every prism - one for the bottom and one for the top, but the calculation are almost identitcal and can be combined) and now it can render huge scenes as follows:
+Additionaly, I optimized the rendering code in a few places (for example previously I have done 2 calucaulations for every prism - one for the bottom and one for the top, but the calculation are almost identitcal and can be combined) and now it can render huge scenes as follows:

 ![](MDAssets/optim1.PNG)

+There are still optimizations to be done, until next time ;)

 **Total Time** ~5 hours